dalab/dissolve-struct/README.md

 cd dissolve-struct-examples
 sbt eclipse
 ```
-The above packages can be imported individually into Eclipse using: `File | Import | Existing Projects into Workspace`
+The above packages can be imported individually into Eclipse using: `File | Import | Existing Projects into Workspace`.
+Make sure you have `search for nested projects` checked, so you'll have the choice to select both the `dissolve-struct-lib` and `dissolve-struct-examples` projects, if desired.

 Suppose Eclipse defaults to Scala 2.11, it might issue a "cross-compiled with an incompatible version of Scala".
 The correct version needs to be set for both the projects by: